 If you believe you have a legal reason for not paying this rent, you will be able to present that defense at the eviction hearing.
 The rent in arrears as of the above date is .

 LANDLORD RESERVES ALL THE RIGHTS AND REMEDIES PROVIDED UNDER THE RENTAL AGREEMENT AND UNDER APPLICABLE LAWS OF THE STATE OF RHODE ISLAND INCLUDING BUT NOT LIMITED TO DAMAGES FOR UNPAID RENT OR PROPERTY AND NOTHING IN THIS NOTICE MAY BE CONSTRUED AS A WAIVER OF SUCH RIGHTS AND REMEDIES.

 I certify that I placed in regular U.S. mail, first class postage prepaid, a copy of this Notice, addressed to the tenant, on the ______ day of ______________, 20___.

 Can I legally evict my tenant(s) for nonpayment of rent in Rhode Island?

 In general, the answer is yes, and you can use a Rhode Island Eviction Notice (specifically referred to as a 5-Day Demand Notice for Nonpayment of Rent) to kick off the process.
 However, as a result of the COVID-19 pandemic, several limitations have been established for tenants who can't pay rent.
 While the federal eviction moratorium has been struck down, the state of Rhode Island and individual municipalities have the authority to maintain their own rules for evictions.
-Keep up with the current guidelines for Rhode Island or talk to a lawyer for more specific insight.
+Keep up with the talk to a lawyer for more specific insight.